(photo credit: KYODO Kyodo / Reuters)

 The Tokyo stock market extended losses after the quake.
 The central bank said it would do everything to ensure financial stability.

-Passengers on a subway line in Tokyo screamed and grabbed other passengers' hands during the quake.
+Passengers on a subway line in Tokyo screamed and grabbed other passengers' hands.
 The shaking was so bad it was hard to stand, said Reuters reporter Mariko Katsumura.

 Hundreds of office workers and shoppers spilled into Hitotsugi street, a shopping street in Akasaka in downtown Tokyo.